ASTM D5265 Test Method for Bridge Impact Testing

 “Significance and Use

-4.1 Materials shipped in elongated packages are liable to damage as a result of impact near their midpoint when only the ends are supported.
+4.1 Materials shipped in elongated packages are liable to damage because of impact near their midpoint when only the ends are supported.
 This type of damage can occur during the shipment of packaging of mixed dimensions.
 It is particularly prevalent during conveyer line transport and sortation.
-This test method provides a means of determining resistance to such damage.
+This test method supplies a means of deciding resistance to such damage.

-If a free-fall drop tester is chosen for this testing method, the package is placed on the bottom portion of the actual drop tester machine.
+If a free-fall drop tester is chosen for this testing method, the package is placed on the bottom part of the actual drop tester machine.
 The support blocks are placed parallel to each other.
 The impactor piece is then positioned on the drop table itself.
-There is a specific height requirement placed on the drop tester above the package being tested.
-The last part of the test involves the impactor being dropped on the package’s cross-section in order to produce a specific velocity for the dropped package.
+There is a specific height requirement placed on the drop tester above the package being evaluated.
+The last part of the test involves the impactor being dropped on the package’s cross-section to produce a specific velocity for the dropped package.

-The second option uses the simulated mechanical impact testing equipment apparatus.
-This is where the package is to be tested on the table.
+The second choice uses the simulated mechanical impact testing equipment apparatus.
+This is where the package is to be evaluated on the table.
 The support blocks of the package are to be positioned parallel to each other.
 The impactor part of the machine is positioned so that it will strike the package with a long edge.